Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Experimental Methods

 The second protocol used was to sweep temperature up and down for a fixed value of $V_{dc}$.
-It should be noted that this is not equivalent to measurement at constant strain.
-While the strain was monotonic in $V_{dc}$ at any given temperature, temperature dependence of the displacement per volt in the PZT actuators caused the actual strain to drift as a function of temperature, as shown in \cref{fig:experiment}(e).
+This is not equivalent to measurement at constant strain.
+While the strain was monotonic in $V_{dc}$ at any given temperature, temperature dependence of the displacement-per-volt in the PZT actuators caused the actual strain to drift as a function of temperature, as shown in \cref{fig:experiment}(e).

-The displacement $\Delta L$ of the jaws was measured using the capacitive sensor built into the CS-100 cell.
-We used a custom-built autobalancing bridge circuit to convert the capacitance to a voltage signal, which was then interrogated with standard lock-in amplifiers.
-This circuit enabled accurate detection of both the constant displacement offset as well as the oscillating component (for strain frequencies up to 1~kHz), and is described in detail in appendix \ref{app:capbridge}.